 On the equities front, the 30-share BSE benchmark Sensex was quoting 17.60 points higher at 34,304.84 and broader Nifty was up 20.45 points at 10,162.60.

-Foreign institutional investors were net buyers in the capital market, as they bought shares worth Rs 97.61 crore on Friday, according to provisional exchange data.
+According to provisional exchange data, foreign institutional investors were net buyers in the capital market, as they bought shares worth Rs 97.61 crore on Friday.

-The weakness in dollar index and stronger global equities supported the emerging market currencies.
-In the first week of June, foreign institutions have bought equities worth USD 2.6 billion, traders said.
+The weakness in the dollar index and stronger global equities supported the emerging market currencies.
+In the first week of June, traders said that foreign institutions bought equities worth USD 2.6 billion.

 Vakil further noted that the rupee is expected to consolidate in the range of 75 to 76 in the coming days.

 Meanwhile, the number of cases around the world linked to the disease has crossed 70.31 lakh and the death toll has topped 4.03 lakh.

 In India, the death toll due to COVID-19 rose to 7,135 and the number of infections rose to 2,56,611, according to the health ministry.